1993–94 Atlanta Hawks season: Regular season

-Kevin Willis led the team with 19.1 points and 12.0 rebounds per game, while Manning averaged 15.7 points, 6.5 rebounds and 1.8 steals per game in 26 games with the Hawks after the trade, Stacey Augmon averaged 14.8 points and 1.8 steals per game, and Mookie Blaylock provided the team with 13.8 points, 5.2 rebounds, 9.7 assists and 2.6 steals per game, led them with 114 three-point field goals, and was named to the NBA All-Defensive First Team.
-In addition, Ehlo played a sixth man role off the bench, averaging 10.0 points and 1.7 steals per game, while also off the bench, Duane Ferrell contributed 7.1 points per game, Lang provided with 6.1 points, 3.8 rebounds and 1.1 blocks per game, and starting center Jon Koncak averaged 4.2 points, 4.5 rebounds and 1.5 blocks per game.
+Kevin Willis averaged 19.1 points and 12.0 rebounds per game, while Manning averaged 15.7 points, 6.5 rebounds and 1.8 steals per game in 26 games after the trade, and Stacey Augmon provided the team with 14.8 points and 1.8 steals per game.
+In addition, Mookie Blaylock provided with 13.8 points, 5.2 rebounds, 9.7 assists and 2.6 steals per game, led the Hawks with 114 three-point field goals, and was named to the NBA All-Defensive First Team, while Ehlo played a sixth man role off the bench, averaging 10.0 points, 3.3 assists and 1.7 steals per game.
+Meanwhile, Duane Ferrell contributed 7.1 points per game, Lang provided with 6.1 points, 3.8 rebounds and 1.1 blocks per game, and starting center Jon Koncak averaged 4.2 points, 4.5 rebounds and 1.5 blocks per game.

 During the NBA All-Star weekend at the Target Center in Minneapolis, Minnesota, and before the mid-season trade, Wilkins and Blaylock were both selected for the 1994 NBA All-Star Game, as members of the Eastern Conference All-Star team, while Lenny Wilkens was selected to coach the Eastern Conference; it was Wilkins' ninth and final All-Star appearance, and the first and only All-Star appearance for Blaylock.
 Willis and Blaylock both finished tied in eleventh place in Most Valuable Player voting, while Blaylock also finished tied in seventh place in Defensive Player of the Year voting, and tied in fourth place in Most Improved Player voting, and Ehlo finished in third place in Sixth Man of the Year voting.

-In the 1994 NBA playoffs, the Hawks trailed 2–1 to the 8th-seeded Miami Heat in the Eastern Conference First Round, but managed to win the series in five games.
-However, they lost in six games to the 5th-seeded Indiana Pacers in the Eastern Conference Semi-finals.
+The Hawks finished 22nd in the NBA in home-game attendance, with an attendance of 537,547 at the Omni Coliseum during the regular season.